The PHENIX Collaboration conducts research with high energy collisions of heavy ions and protons. The primary mission of PHENIX is the following:

 Study the most basic building blocks of nature and the forces that govern them.

-PHENIX finished taking data in 2016 however a number of analyses are continuing, including those with a physic reach unique to PHENIX.
+PHENIX finished taking data in 2016.
+A number of analyses are continuing, with emphasis on those with a physic reach unique to PHENIX.

 August 1991: PHENIX is born from the merger of proposals named TALES, SPARC, OASIS, and DIMUON.